Cour des miracles: Name

 In pre-modern Paris a large portion of the population relied on begging for its survival.
 Since those with a clear handicap could expect more alms, a number of beggars faked terrible injuries and diseases.
 By the time they came back to their homes in the slum, they dropped their acts.
 A beggar who had pretended to be blind or crippled the whole day could see or walk again once back in the slum.
 This phenomenon gave the generic name to these areas where so many "miracles" occurred every day: courts of miracles.

 Culture

 Regularly the people of the Court of Miracles were thought to have organized a counter-society devoted to crime and thievery with its own hierarchy and institutions.
-However, this is a common theme at the time and is likely to have been little else than a literary fantasy.
-For instance, the archissupots were meant to be former students in charge of teaching the local slang (argot) to the new recruits.
+The archissupots were meant to be former students in charge of teaching the local slang (argot) to the new recruits.
 The relationship between outlaws and the student world in the 17th century – a time of crisis – has however commonly been observed.
-The 17th century historian Henri Sauval claimed that the area was "a great cul-de-sac which was stinking, muddy, irregular and unpaved."
+The 17th-century historian Henri Sauval claimed that the area was "a great cul-de-sac which was stinking, muddy, irregular and unpaved."
 He argued that the area had its own language and a subculture of crime and promiscuity: "everyone lived in great licentiousness; no one had faith or law and baptism, marriage and the sacraments were unknown."